CyTube/cytu.be-policies/terms-of-use.md

   * Content must not intentionally or unintentionally disrupt the service as a whole or the experience of individual users.
   * Malicious or fraudulent content is prohibited.
+  * Advertisements are prohibited.
+  * Donation links to support channel content are allowed, but only if clearly and visibly marked to inform users that the money is going to the channel and not the website as a whole.

 ## Bot Behavior